 \section{Main}

-Controlling the temporal profile of ultrashort laser pulses has been an active area of development since their inception in the early 1960’s.
-The predominant techniques that have emerged to tackle this can be broadly classified as either spectral or temporal techniques.
-Spectral methods specialize in modulating the spectral amplitude and/or phase of broadband optical pulses, typically in the visible to near-infrared (NIR) range using devices such as spatial-light modulators\cite{mironov2016shaping,penco2013optimization} or acousto-optic modulators\cite{li2009laser,petrarca2007production} in the Fourier plane of a dispersive element.
-The main limitation to utilizing spectral methods for pulse shaping is having sufficient bandwidth for the modulation devices to act upon resulting in a limitation on input pulse durations on the order of 100 fs or less.
+Controlling the time-domain intensity shape of ultrashort laser pulses is crucial for various applications in science and technology.
+Advanced intensity-only modulation in the frequency domain allows for the generation of arbitrary waveforms with controlled amplitude and phase distributions opening new possibilities for applications in microscopy, time-resolved imaging, laser micro-machining, particle acceleration, and attosecond science\cite{bejot2022taming, forbes2021structured}.
+Managing the temporal characteristics of ultrashort laser pulses has been an active area of development since their inception in the early 1960s.
+The predominant techniques that have emerged to address this can be broadly classified as either spectral or temporal techniques.
+Spectral methods specialize in modulating the spectral amplitude and/or phase of broadband optical pulses, typically in the visible to near-infrared (NIR) range using devices such as spatial light modulators\cite{mironov2016shaping,penco2013optimization} or acousto-optic modulators\cite{li2009laser,petrarca2007production} in the Fourier plane of a dispersive element.
+The main limitation to utilizing spectral methods for pulse shaping is having sufficient bandwidth for the modulation devices to act upon, resulting in a limitation on input pulse durations on the order of 100 fs or less.
 Temporal techniques directly modulate the temporal amplitude of pulses most commonly using electro-optic modulators\cite{DIELS2006433,SkeldonEOMshaping}.
 However, the time resolution with direct temporal shaping is limited by the electronic response time of the modulation devices, typically on the order of a nanosecond and above, thus limiting the application of temporal methods to pulses with similar or longer durations.
-Combining both spectral and temporal methods, the applicable temporal regimes do not include shaping pulses with transform-limited (TL) durations spanning from a few to hundreds of picoseconds.
-This is because the bandwidth of these pulses is too narrow for spectral methods and the duration too short for direct temporal methods.
+As such, the combined applicable temporal regimes across both methodologies do not include shaping pulses with transform-limited (TL) durations spanning from a few to hundreds of picoseconds due to the bandwidth of these pulses being too narrow for spectral methods and the duration too short for direct temporal methods.